juliehub/Kubernetes-Lab/Lab1-Pods.md

   Normal   Pulling    91s (x4 over 3m4s)    kubelet, node01    Pulling image "agentx"
   Warning  Failed     90s (x4 over 3m3s)    kubelet, node01    Error: ErrImagePull
 ```
-7. What images are used in the new 'webapp' pod?
+7. What images are used in the new `webapp` pod?
 You must look at all the pods in detail to figure this out

-Answer: nginx and agentx
+Answer: `nginx` and `agentx`

-8. What is the state of the container 'agentx' in the pod 'webapp'?
+8. What is the state of the container `agentx` in the pod `webapp`?
 Wait for it to finish the 'ContainerCreating' state

 Answer: Error or Waiting

-9. Why do you think the container 'agentx' in pod 'webapp' is in error?
+9. Why do you think the container `agentx` in pod `webapp` is in error?
 Try to figure it out from the events section of the pod

 Answer: A Docker image with this name doesnt exist on Docker hub

 Failed to pull image "agentx": rpc error: code = Unknown desc = Error response from daemon: pull access denied for agentx, repository does not exist or may require 'docker login': denied: requested access to the resource is denied

-10. What does the READY column in the output of the 'kubectl get pods' command indicate?
+10. What does the READY column in the output of the `kubectl get pods` command indicate?
 Running containers in pod/Total containers in pod

-11. Delete the 'webapp' Pod.
+11. Delete the `webapp` Pod.
 Once deleted, wait for the pod to fully terminate.
 ```bash
 master $ kubectl delete pod webapp pod "webapp" deleted
 ```

-12. Create a new pod with the name 'redis' and with the image 'redis123'
+12. Create a new pod with the name `redis` and with the image `redis123`
 Use a pod-definition YAML file.
 And yes the image name is wrong!
 ```bash
 master $ kubectl run redis --image=redis123